AriFordsham/GHCWiki/type-nats/matching-on-nats.md

 ```

-Such a function might be useful if we were defining some sort safe interface
+Such a function might be useful if we were defining some sort of safe interface
 to a foreign struct:

 ```wiki